interep-project/docs/docs/api.md

 ### Groups

 Groups contain the identity commitments of users who decide to join them.
-You can add or delete an identity commitment from a group, and each group has a size (i.e. the number of active identity commitments) and the root hash of the group tree.
+Each group has a size (i.e. the number of active identity commitments) and the root hash of the group tree.
+You can add or remove identity commitments and get specific data for each group.

 #### `/api/groups`